 Simon is a Norwegian student with an interest in Quechua culture.
-This article was written in his own words.
+He documents his experiences and findings here.

 I am a Norwegian student from Oslo, currently writing my bachelor thesis in Development Studies at the University of Oslo.
-My thesis concerns: Exploring and identifying essential factors to Peruvian students of Quechua Origin identification with, or resistance to the Quechua culture.
+My thesis concerns: Exploring and identifying essential factors to Peruvians of Quechua origin and their identity with or resistance to the Quechua culture.